morethan987/hugo_main/content/blog/hugo-blog/index.en.md

   - **Image embedding** (automatically exports images)

-  - **Wiki-style links**, with a file interlinking system that simulates Obsidian’s functionality.
+  - **Wiki-style links**, with a **file interlinking system** that simulates Obsidian’s functionality.
 I think it works pretty well 😁.

+1. The none-displayed link is simply exported as normal hyperlink in the HTML file;

+2. The displayed link is more complex: change the source code of Blowfish to support the file injection through the `shortcode`, `mdimporter`; every Obsidian file should includes a meta data `slug` to tag the folder that contains the target markdown file in your website repository.

 I put a lot of effort into this plugin, even though it only took a few days 🤔.
 But those few days were quite exhausting 😵‍💫.